Compare roles in health

 General practitioners (GPs) treat all common medical conditions and refer patients to hospitals and other medical services for urgent and specialist treatment.
 They focus on the health of the whole person combining physical, psychological and social aspects of care.

 Training and qualifications required

 Training usually starts with a five year first degree in medicine.
-You’ll then complete two years of foundation training and three years of specialty training (ST1 – ST3), leading to Membership of the Royal College of General Practitioners (MRCGP).
-Length of training can vary according to your circumstances.
+You’ll then complete two years of foundation training and three years of specialty training (ST1 – ST3).
+This period of training will include your royal college exams Length of training can vary according to your circumstances.